-San Diego’s premier health care provider, Scripps is a community-based health care system with a proud legacy of providing excellent care for the people of San Diego.
+San Diego’s premier health care provider, Scripps Health is a community-based health care system with a proud legacy of providing excellent care for the people of San Diego.

-2015 Scripps opens the $456 million Prebys Cardiovascular Institute in San Diego.
+Scripps opens the $456 million Prebys Cardiovascular Institute in San Diego.
 The new hospital includes 108 private acute-care rooms and 59 intensive-care rooms, as well as two state-of-the-art hybrid surgical suites and as many as six catheter labs for interventional cardiology, diagnostic testing and digital imaging.

-Scripps Mercy Hospital marks the 125th Anniversary of serving the healthcare needs San Diego residents.
+Scripps Mercy Hospital marks the 125th anniversary of serving the health care needs San Diego residents.

-Scripps Health is awarded a $7.6 Million Grant from California Institute for Regenerative Medicine.
+Scripps Health is awarded a $7.6 million grant from California Institute for Regenerative Medicine.
 The funds will be used for stem cell research to develop treatments for osteoarthritis.

-2014 Scripps opens the Musculoskeletal Center at Scripps Clinic Torrey Pines.
+Scripps opens the Musculoskeletal Center at Scripps Clinic Torrey Pines.
 The facility offers high quality orthopedic care in one convenient location.

-2013 The National Institute of Health Awards the Scripps Translational Science Institute a $29 million grant for research in genomics and wireless health discoveries.
+The National Institute of Health Awards the Scripps Translational Science Institute a $29 million grant for research in genomics and wireless health discoveries.

 Scripps Health purchases the former San Diego Hospice hospital and eight-acre property in Hillcrest.

-Scripps Memorial Hospital Encinitas Marks 50th anniversary of serving the health care needs of Northern San Diego County.
+Scripps Memorial Hospital Encinitas marks 50th anniversary of serving the health care needs of Northern San Diego County.

 The Scripps Diabetes Center opens in Chula Vista.